grongierisc/formation-template/README.md

 ![JDBCProduction](https://raw.githubusercontent.com/thewophile-beep/formation-template/master/misc/img/JDBCProduction.png)

 We now need to configure our operation.
-Since we have set up a postgre container, and connected its port `5432`, the value we need in the following parameters are:
+Since we have set up a Postgres container, and connected its port `5432`, the value we need in the following parameters are:

 >DSN: `jdbc:postgresql://db:5432/DemoData`
 >